OatmealDome/BlueBirdDX/README.md

 ### Adding Accounts

-Before you can use BlueBirdDX, you need to add an account group to the `accounts` thread.
+Before you can use BlueBirdDX, you need to add an account group to the `accounts` collection.
 There is no UI for this in the WebApp at this time, so you will need to do this manually using a MongoDB tool, like Mongo Express.

 Use the following template: